matteofaverio/coastal-gap-reconstruction/README.md

 # Reconstructing gaps in coastal sensor records

-I developed this project during my applied-mathematics internship at CEAZA (June–August 2026), under the supervision of Dr. Orlando Astudillo.
+I developed this project during my internship at CEAZA (Center of Advanced Studies in Arid Regions, June–August 2026), under the supervision of Dr. Orlando Astudillo.
 I worked with chlorophyll-a and dissolved-oxygen records from the Tongoy Balsa buoy in Chile, asking how much of a missing coastal time series can be reconstructed from the observations around the gap and from external ocean–atmosphere data.